The Preacher's Son: Critical reception

 AllMusic editor Rob Theakston felt that the album "finds Wyclef re-energized right from the opening moments [...]
 Preacher's Son doesn't let up there either thanks to an armada of guest cameos from Patti LaBelle, Redman, Carlos Santana, Scarface, and Monica, just to name a few.
 And unlike most rap albums, which rely on these guest appearances to carry the weight of the record's impact, these contributions only complement the stellar songwriting, arrangements, and production style that has made Wyclef one of the most in-demand producers of the 2000s and '90s.
 As with most records, there's a bit of filler that could be trimmed to make a great record into a phenomenal one, but it's easy to forgive when the quality is so high.
 The Preacher's Son is a welcome return to form and easily one of the biggest highlights of Wyclef's career."
+Dan Leroy from Yahoo!
+LAUNCH found that The Preacher's Son "reveals a somewhat simpler and humbler 'Clef, one who's as often satisfied to be a love chiropractor instead of the world-changing reincarnation of Bob Marley, and who even dreams about a Fugees reunion.
+And that helps make his usual crooning forays into reggae and soul – sweeter and more frequent here than normally – Jean's most satisfying post-Fugees music yet."